Detection prospects of solar $g$-modes with LISA: Sensitivity of solar modes for space based interferometers

 I approximate the gravitational signal responses of solar $g$ modes for azimuthal orders $m = 0$ and $m = 2$, denoted by $S_0$ and $S_2$, respectively.
 These responses are evaluated using two different standard solar models: the \textit{Updated MESA GS98} model and the \textit{Updated MESA AGSS09} model.
 The use of these two models allows us to assess the impact of possible variations in the solar models on the predicted gravitational signal strengths.

-The $S_0$ and $S_2$ responses for both solar models are estimated by assuming an upper bound on the $g$-mode surface velocity amplitudes, inferred from velocity measurements with signal-to-noise ratio $\mathrm{SNR} = 3$ in the GOLF (Global Oscillations at Low Frequencies) experiment.
+The $S_0$ and $S_2$ responses for both solar models are estimated by assuming an upper bound on the $g$-mode surface velocity amplitudes, inferred from velocity measurements with signal-to-noise ratio $\mathrm{SNR} = 3$ in the GOLF \cite{Gabriel_1997SoPh..175..207G} (Global Oscillations at Low Frequencies) experiment.
 This choice represents a conservative but observationally motivated upper limit on the mode amplitudes.

-From Fig.~(\ref{fig:final_S0_S2_vs_frequency}), I observe that the $S_0$ responses obtained from the GS98 and AGSS09 models are nearly indistinguishable and similarly for $S_2$.
+From Figure~(\ref{fig:final_S0_S2_vs_frequency}), I observe that the $S_0$ responses obtained from the GS98 and AGSS09 models (solid blue and dashed blue curves) are nearly indistinguishable, and similarly for $S_2$ (solid red and dashed red curve).
 This indicates that uncertainties associated with solar metallicity and abundance determinations have only a minor effect on the predicted gravitational response of solar $g$ modes.
-Consequently, the choice of solar model does not significantly influence the detectability of these modes by space-based interferometers.
+Consequently, I infer that the choice of solar model does not significantly influence the detectability of these modes by space-based interferometers.

-A key result of the analysis is that the $S_2$ signal response for both solar models lies above the current LISA sensitivity curve for frequencies $\nu \gtrsim 1 \times 10^{-4}\,\mathrm{Hz}$.
-This suggests that solar $g$ modes with azimuthal order $m = 2$ may be detectable by LISA within this frequency range, provided their amplitudes are close to the observational upper limits inferred from helioseismic velocity measurements.
+A key result of the analysis is that the $S_2$ signal response for both solar models lies above the current LISA \cite{amaro2017laser} sensitivity curve within the frequency range $7 \times 10^{-5} \lesssim \nu \lesssim 3 \times 10^{-4}\,\mathrm{Hz}$.
+In comparison, the $S_2$ signal response for both solar models also lies above the projected sensitivity curve of Taiji \cite{Ruan_2020_Taiji_sensitivity} for all the modes considered in this study.
+These results suggest that solar $g$ modes with azimuthal order $m = 2$ may be detectable by LISA and Taiji within this frequency range, provided their amplitudes are close to the observational upper limits inferred from helioseismic velocity measurements.

 In addition to these observationally constrained estimates, I also examine the gravitational signal responses derived from theoretically predicted $g$-mode velocity amplitudes, as computed by Balmforth~\cite{Balmforth_1992MNRAS.255..639B}.
-The corresponding signal responses are found to lie well below the current sensitivity limits of both LISA and TianQin.
+The corresponding signal responses are found to lie well below the current sensitivity limits of Taiji, LISA, and TianQin.
 This highlights the fact that detectability critically depends on whether the true solar $g$-mode amplitudes are closer to observational upper bounds rather than theoretical expectations.